Create a rate limiting rule in the dashboard for a zone

-Navigate to Security > WAF > Rate limiting rules.
+Go to Security > WAF > Rate limiting rules.

-Select Create rate limiting rule.
+Select Create rule.

-In the page that displays, enter a descriptive name for the rule in Rule name.
+Enter a descriptive name for the rule in Rule name.

 Under If incoming requests match, use the Field drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for Field is compared to the value you specify for Value using the operator selected in Operator.